Polynomial T-depth Quantum Solvability of Noisy Binary Linear Problem: From Quantum-Sample Preparation to Main Computation: Analysis (III): Number of repetitions .

-{\em Analysis (III): Number of repetitions $S$.}---Finally, we analyse the number of repetitions $S$.
+Lastly, we determine the number of repetitions $S$.
 Let us assume that a candidate solution $\mathbf{k}$ is obtained, completing ({\bf A.1})--({\bf A.3}).
-The process is then repeated until $M$ candidates are collected, and finally the most frequently occurring $\mathbf{k}$ is chosen among $M$ at ({\bf A.4}).
-Here, we let $x_k = 1$ (or $x_k = 0$) when the true solution $\mathbf{s}$ (or a false solution $\tilde{\mathbf{s}}$) is measured after ({\bf A.1})--({\bf A.3}).
-Subsequently, let $X$ be the number of times that the true solution $\mathbf{k}=\mathbf{s}$ is measured among $M$.
-Thus, $X = \sum_{k=1}^{M} x_k$ because all values of $x_k$ are independent.
-In such a setting, we can use a statistical inequality, i.e. the Chernoff bound~\cite{Mitzenmacher2017}: For any $\epsilon > 0$,
+The process is then repeated until $M$ candidates are collected, and finally the most frequently occurring $\mathbf{k}$ is chosen from the candidates at ({\bf A.4}).
+We assign $x_k = 1$ (or $x_k = 0$) when the true solution $\mathbf{s}$ (or a false solution $\tilde{\mathbf{s}}$) is measured after ({\bf A.1})--({\bf A.3}).
+Let $X$ be the number of times that the true solution $\mathbf{k}=\mathbf{s}$ is determined among the $M$ candidates.
+Then, we have $X = \sum_{k=1}^{M} x_k$ because all values of $x_k$ are independent.
+In such a setting, we can use a statistical inequality, namely the Chernoff bound~\cite{Mitzenmacher2017}: For any $\epsilon > 0$,

-where $\mu = \mathbb{E}(\openone_{\mathbf{k}=\mathbf{s}}) = M P_S$, and $\openone_{\mathbf{k}=\mathbf{s}}$ is the indicator function of $\mathbf{k}=\mathbf{s}$.
+where $\mu = \mathbb{E}(\identity_{\mathbf{k}=\mathbf{s}}) = M P_S$, and $\identity_{\mathbf{k}=\mathbf{s}}$ is the indicator function of $\mathbf{k}=\mathbf{s}$.
 By letting $2 e^{-\frac{\epsilon^2}{2+\epsilon}} \le \delta$ with $\delta \in (0,1]$, we can derive the following theorem: